-The mixing process and order is a bit different than most of our other cake recipes in that the electric mixer is just used to combine the first group of ingredients, and after that, everything is stirred in and incorporated.
+The mixing process and order is a bit different than most of our other cake recipes.
+For instance, the electric mixer is just used to combine the first group of ingredients, and after that, everything is stirred in and incorporated.
 Another difference is that there is no butter in this recipe-- only vegetable oil.

-It's a very simple cake recipe to follow, but shredding the carrots, chopping the pecans, draining the pineapple, etc. adds on a few minutes ;0) - It's totally worth it!
+It's a very simple cake recipe to follow, but shredding the carrots, chopping the pecans, draining the pineapple, etc. adds on a few minutes!
+It's totally worth it.
 I promise, you are going to love this recipe.

 - Preheat and Prepare the Pans: Preheat oven to 350 degrees, grease and flour three 8 inch cake pans (we also line the pans with parchment to prevent sticking).

 - Flour Mixture: Whisk together for 30 seconds the flour, baking soda, baking powder, cinnamon, and salt.
 Set Aside.

 - Sugar, Eggs, Oil, Extracts: In the bowl of your mixer, add 2 cups sugar , 4 eggs, 1 cup oil, 3 teaspoons maple extract, 1 teaspoons vanilla extract.
 Mix 2 to 3 minutes at medium speed until well blended and light colored.